wakaba-kelvin/my-credit/README.md

 👉 **Register as a Patient**: Users can sign up and create a personal profile as a patient.

-👉 **Book a New Appointment with Doctor**: Patients can schedule appointments with doctors at their convenience and can book multiple appointments.
+👉 **Book a New Appointment with Doctor**: Patients can pay appointments with doctors at their convenience and can book multiple appointments.

-👉 **Manage Appointments on Admin Side**: Administrators can efficiently view and handle all scheduled appointments.
+👉 **Manage Appointments on Admin Side**: Administrators can efficiently view and handle all payd appointments.

-👉 **Confirm/Schedule Appointment from Admin Side**: Admins can confirm and set appointment times to ensure they are properly scheduled.
+👉 **Confirm/Pay Appointment from Admin Side**: Admins can confirm and set appointment times to ensure they are properly payd.

 👉 **Cancel Appointment from Admin Side**: Administrators have the ability to cancel any appointment as needed.